raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Force**

-Force sensors are used by roboticists to measure the forces their robots are exerting on the objects they interact with - like the robotic arm you heard about last week.
+Force sensors are used by roboticists to measure the forces their robots are exerting on the objects they interact with - like the robotic arm assembling mobile phones that you heard about last week.
 It is important that the arm applies enough force to hold the part and not drop it, but not so much pressure that the component is damaged or crushed.

 Other roboticists use force sensors to detect shocks or vibrations, to allow a robot to react and balance/stabilise itself.
 Mobile robots could use force sensors in navigation as well - although touch sensors are more common.

 **Touch**

-Touch sensors allow robots to detect physical interactions between their body and objects in their surroundings. *Capacitive touch* sensors utilise conductive properties to detect touches, most commonly from a human's touch but any object that can conduct electricity will work.
-These sensors are usually used by human's to interact with a robot. *Resistive touch* sensors do not use electrical properties, but instead they detect touches based on pressure applied to the plate.
+Touch sensors allow robots to detect physical interactions between their body and objects in their surroundings. *Capacitive touch* sensors utilise conductive properties to detect touches, most commonly from a human's touch but any object that can conduct electricity will work. *Resistive touch* sensors do not use electrical properties, but instead they detect touches based on pressure applied to the plate.
 This type of sensor can allow a robot to navigate its surroundings, even if the object touching the sensor would not conduct electricity.

 ### Detecting the environment